robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 > That is wise.
 Were I to invoke logic, however, logic clearly dictates that the needs of the many outweigh the needs of the few.
   <span id="quote-attribute">Spock, <a href="http://www.imdb.com/title/tt0084726/quotes"><em>Star Trek II: The Wrath of Khan (1982)</em></a></span>

-It's better to save two lives than it is to save one life.
+It's better to save two lives than one.
 The more people that work on a problem helps, the more good that work does and the more important that work is.